 David is a 1974 graduate of Duquesne University School of Law and a 1970 graduate of The Pennsylvania State University (anthropology major and sociology minor), having commenced college at the end of his junior year of high school.

 David is admitted to practice law in the Commonwealth of Pennsylvania and the U.S. District Court of Western Pennsylvania.

 David continues to garner recognition and accolades for his exceptional professional record.
-Five times in the last two decades, the PBA Family Law Section named him as a recipient of its Special Achievement Award, which distinguishes those lawyers who have devoted time and resources to improve the association and the legal profession.
+The PBA Family Law Section has repeatedly named him as a recipient of its Special Achievement Award for his dedication and commitment as editor of the Pennsylvania Family Lawyer.
+The PBA Family Law Section also bestowed David with a Special Recognition Award for his long-time service as editor-in chief of the same publication.
+David received the coveted Eric Turner Memorial Award from the PBA in 2017, which he holds as the single most important award he has ever received.
 The Pittsburgh Business Times named David as a Diamond Award winner in 2015, recognizing his leadership within both Pollock Begg and the Pittsburgh business community.
 The Washington County Bar Association presented David with a Years of Service Award in 2015, recognizing his more than 40 years of service to the legal profession.
 The Jewish Community Center, the National Council of Jewish Women and the Pennsylvania Bar Institute have all bestowed recognition on David for fundraising, volunteerism and professional excellence.

 David is a life fellow of the Pennsylvania Bar Foundation, a fellow of the Allegheny County Bar Foundation, the AAML and the IAFL.
 He is also a member of the Washington and Westmoreland County Bar associations.